-PSYCHOLOGY - AP
+PSYCHOLOGY - AP 11/12 1

-The AP Psychology course introduces students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
-Students are exposed to the psychological facts, principles, phenomena associated with each of the major subfields within psychology.
+The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
+Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.

-Note: Students may be required to complete a summer assignment prior to the beginning of the school year.
+This is a rigorous and demanding course requiring students to have a strong work ethic, to read at a rigorous pace, and to complete a variety of writing assignments.
+Students are expected to demonstrate strong writing and analytical skills and independent work habits.
+This course follows the APA guidelines for Advanced Placement Psychology, and students are expected to take the AP exam.
+Students may be required to complete a summer assignment prior to the beginning of the school year.